knpfalcon/tally/readme.md

 **Warning**
 This game is far from finished, and the editor has many errors.

-I'm not liable for what this may do to you or anyone else's computer.
+I'm not liable for what this may do to your or anyone else's computer.
 So don't blame me if things go awry! ;)

 Testing and experiments with OPL3 emulation uses the libADLMIDI library.